-Examines a survey of the development of British literature from the Romantic period to the present.
+Examines a survey of American literature from the period of exploration and settlement through the Civil War.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
-Texts will be selected from a diverse group of authors and traditions.
-This course is strongly recommended for those pursuing a major in English at the baccalaureate level.
-ENGL 2322 is not required in order to enroll in ENGL 2323.
-Prerequisite: ENGL1301 with a "C" or better.
+Texts will be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
+Prerequisite: ENGL 1301 with a "C" or better.
 (3:0).